 It is sometimes easy to get arrested and charged if someone simply makes the accusation.
 If you are facing a charge or assault bodily injury, or you have a loved one who is facing this charge, it is very important to hire an attorney who is knowledgeable and skilled at defending them.
 You need great representation, because these cases are often complex and nuanced.
 Assault bodily injury is a charge that requires careful and adept criminal defense lawyering.

 Were You Arrested for Assault Bodily Injury?

 It’s not like the old days where more often than not, fist fights and other physical altercations were allowed to play out.
 Boys were allowed to get it out of their system.
 This boys-will-be-boys approach is no more.
 In our schools, in our homes, in public, in bars or restaurants, a fight is taken seriously.
 Usually, people are getting arrested and charged.
 Years ago, intoxicated people in a simple bar fight were at worst arrested and put in the drunk tank for a few hours and then told to go home and not do it again.
 These days, if you get in an altercation, you will get charged with assault bodily injury.
 Because pain doesn’t take much.

-Here is the statute on assault from the Penal Code:
+The statute on assault comes from Chapter 22 from the Texas Penal Code:

 Section 22.01.
 Assault.

 For the actual text of the law, please look here.
 To summarize, there are three kinds of basic assault.